 - there's a dispute about the moderation decision.

 Start the process by first talking to your local assistive technology coordinator.

-You can either post your request or email it.
+You can either post your request or email it to email@example.com.

 National Assistive Technology Coordinator

 PO Box 1666